shalestorm/barter-buddy/README.md

 # User stories:

-- A user can create an account with a profile that lists the skills they are willing to teach, and what skills category they are interested in.
+- As a user, I want to create an account with a profile that lists the skills I am willing to teach, and what skills I am interested in.

-- A user can view others users based on their skills (filter by skills category) or at random, and request to "connect".
+- As a user, I can view other users' profiles based on their skills filtering by skills category or at random, and request to connect with that user.

-- A user can see connect requests, which displays requester's offered skills, and choose to accept or decline the request.
+- As a user, I want to be able to see connect requests, which displays requester's offered skills, and choose to accept or decline the request.

-- Connected users can send each-other messages once connected (simple messaging, messages dashboard).
+- As a user, I want to connect to other users, and can send messages once connected using a simple messaging dashboard.
-- Users will be able to disconnect (one-way).
-- A user will be able to rate others (after being connected) (stretch).
-- Users will be able to specify availability (stretch?).
-- Users will be able to reset password (stretch).
-- Users will be able to filter others based on proximity, or choose online-only communication (stretch).

 # Screenshots